 Household Income

 As illustrated in Table 4 below, in 2014, the estimated median household income for each municipality ranged between approximately $44,500 and $58,000, all of which were lower than the $58,687 median household income estimate for New York State.
-Stockon has the lowest median household income of $41, 656.
+Stockton has the lowest median household income of $41, 656.
 Of significance to each community is the poverty rate, which is the percentage of individuals below the poverty level.
 The town with the highest poverty rates was also Stockton, with Charlotte closely behind.
 As indicated in Table 4, these two towns had higher poverty rates than the County, where 14.5% of the population is living below the poverty level.
 The Towns of Charlotte and Stockton, in addition to the County also feature higher rates than that of New York State as a whole, where 12.0% of the population is living below the poverty level.

 Table 4.
 Household Income and Population below Poverty, 2014